nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-05-cfo_salary_business_size.md

 - Trend Analysis: Examining changes in CFO compensation over time to identify emerging patterns and insights.

 By adhering to this methodology, we have worked to provide a comprehensive and accurate overview of CFO salaries by company size, enabling YOU, the reader, to understand the various factors that influence compensation in this critical executive role.

-NOTES WHERE I LEFT OFF:
-make the header/thumbnail
-do all of the hypefury schedules for various articles
-      make sure the posts provide value